-The BC Centre for Disease Control (BCCDC) is warning airline passengers they may have been exposed to coronavirus (COVID-19) on several recent Vancouver flights.
+The BC Centre for Disease Control (BCCDC) is warning airline passengers they may have been exposed to coronavirus (COVID-19) on multiple recent Vancouver flights.

-Over the weekend, Vancouver Is Awesome shared eight Vancouver flights that were added to the list of potential COVID-19 public exposures.
+On Saturday, Nov.
+28, Vancouver Is Awesome shared six new Vancouver flights that were added to the list of potential COVID-19 public exposures.

-Since then, the following seven new flights have been added to the BCCDC's list of affected flights:
+Since then, the following six new flights have been added to the BCCDC's list of affected flights:

 Any travellers returning to B.C. are encouraged to check the public health agency's website for updates about flights identified for the risk of exposure.
 Those travelling from outside of Canada, meanwhile, must arrive prepared with a 14-day self-isolation plan.